Musashi1584/RPGO/RPG/ReadMe.txt

 [h1]Credits[/h1]
 Pavonis Interactive for all long war 2 perks i used and initial Detailed Soldier Lists.
-Robojumper for the stats icons i used in the stats upgrade screen, some class icons, controller support and coding assistence when i was stuck. xylthixlm for xmod base and the perk icon library.
+Robojumper for the stats icons i used in the stats upgrade screen, some class icons, controller support and coding assistance when i was stuck. xylthixlm for xmod base and the perk icon library.
 Fantastic work and a tremendous workload reduction. creative xenos for being that crazy chaotic creative bunch of great people that they are. bg for [WOTC] Detailed Soldier Lists